saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </rpc-reply>
 ```

-From this output, we can see that the fields we are looking for are the following:
+From this output, we can see that the text-nodes we are looking for are contained in the following element nodes:
 - neighbor-id
 - neighbor-address
 - interface-name
 - neighbor-adjacency-time

+Actualy, for the neighbor-adjacency-time, the attribute node (`junos:seconds="65183944"`) is more interesting, so we'll grab that on instead.

 We want to retrieve this information for every adjacency and we need to return the information in a way that we can use it later on.
-We will start off with a function that collects and returns the relevant information for 1 node and have it do the following:
+We will start off with a function that collects and returns the relevant information for 1 device and have it do the following:
 - Log into the node
 - Issue the RPC
 - Iterate all the OSPF adjacencies